top of page

 Lastly, producers should implement proper Salmonella vaccinations.
 Although vaccination programs cannot eliminate Salmonella from a flock entirely, they can help mitigate its impact by reducing clinical signs of infection and shedding levels among infected birds.

-Fortunately, there are ways producers can naturally reduce Salmonella outbreaks without relying on antibiotics or other drugs that may cause drug resistance issues or other unwanted side effects.
+Fortunately, there are ways producers can naturally reduce Salmonella outbreaks without relying on antibiotics that may cause drug resistance issues or other unwanted side effects.

 Another option is adding probiotic and prebiotic supplements to feed rations which can help support overall gut health by promoting beneficial bacteria populations to help crowd out potentially harmful pathogens before they become established within a flock.